BC-CSCI-1102-S20-MWF12/ps9/README.md

 ---

-## Important notes on grading
+## Important notes

 1. You should submit only the files that are already in the repo.
 Do not move files out of their current directories.
-I will take off a point for every file that gets moved to a different directory.

 2. Your code must compile.
 If you can't get something to compile, comment it out and explain what you were doing so we can try to give you partial credit.

 3. Comment your code and indent propertly.
-Style will be worth 1 point!
 Indentation is important for making code easy to read.
 To help fix your indentation, select your code, go to Edit->Lines->Auto Indent.
 Place your comments on their own lines and not at the ends of lines of code that will be execute.

 4. Don't forget to comment out anything in the `main()` method that you wrote and uncomment what I have provided.

+5. Give yourself a pat on the back for a job well done.